Knowing how to effectively set goals… and follow through with them.

 So, relying on new clients only, each day you need to find one or more clients to contact.
 You can also develop higher-paying, longer-term relationships with some of your current clients – say, by entering into retainer agreements where you work with them regularly.

-4. Take the tasks for each goal and get very specific about when each needs to be completed.
+4. Take the tasks for each goal and set clear deadlines for each task

 First decide which year, then which month, then which day.
-Specificity is key!
+Specificity is key to effectively set goals!

 Don’t settle for the same old routine.
-Set yourself on course to accomplish something big before the end of the year, using goal setting.
+Set yourself on course to accomplish something big before the end of the year, by leaning how to effectively set goals.

 By the way, be sure to let the people in your life – maybe not your boss – know what your Barefoot Writing goals are.
 Also, tell them how the Barefoot lifestyle will benefit them.
 This will keep you motivated and on track.
 I let my family know what my goals were every step of the way.